greduan/domain-container/SPEC.md

 This method is run whenever the Class is instantiated, i.e. whenever a new ModelsWrapper instance is created.

+It should throw an error if `initProps.knex` or `initProps.models` are not defined or if `initProps.models` is not an object.

 ```javascript
 prototype: {
   _knex: null,